Daddoon/BlazorMobile/README.md

-## This project is discontinued as Microsoft now support Blazor Web through native directly with .NET MAUI Blazor
+## :warning: This project is discontinued as Microsoft now support Blazor Web through native directly with .NET MAUI Blazor :warning:

 Links for .NET MAUI: